Atlanta, GA · Entrepreneur · Mentor

 Sports & Law

 Humarks.
 Five ATP top-100 players.
-A TV show on Fox Sports.
+Fox Sports.
 A fight that went to the Swiss Federal Tribunal.

-I built Humarks sports agency from the ground up.
-At our peak, we represented the best generation of Argentine tennis the world had seen: Guillermo Cañas (world No. 8), Agustín Calleri, Juan Ignacio Chela, Mariano Zabaleta, and José Acasuso — all ATP top 100 simultaneously.
-We also co-produced Tennis Pro, a show on Fox Sports Latin America dedicated to the sport and the players we believed in.
+I built Humarks sports agency from scratch.
+At our peak we represented Guillermo Cañas (world No. 8), Agustín Calleri, Juan Ignacio Chela, Mariano Zabaleta, and José Acasuso — all ATP top 100 simultaneously.
+We co-produced Tennis Pro on Fox Sports Latin America.

 Then came the fight.
-In 2005, Cañas tested positive for a diuretic — a substance with zero performance-enhancing properties, present in prescription medicine given to him by ATP tournament doctors in Acapulco.
-The ATP handed him a two-year ban.
+Cañas tested positive for a diuretic — zero performance-enhancing properties, present in prescription medicine from ATP tournament doctors.
+A two-year ban.
 He hadn't cheated.
-He hadn't needed to cheat.
 We fought it.
 ATP tribunal, Court of Arbitration for Sport, the Swiss Federal Tribunal.
-The first successful appeal in the 23-year history of CAS.
+The first successful CAS appeal in the institution's 23-year history.

-He spent nearly $800,000 defending himself.
+He spent $800,000.
 He didn't sleep for 15 months.
-He taught himself English to understand the legal documents.
-When he came back, he beat Roger Federer — the world No. 1 — twice in the same month, at Indian Wells and Miami.
+He taught himself English to read the legal documents.
+When he came back, he beat Federer — the world No. 1 — twice in the same month.
+That same year our players went to the 2006 Davis Cup Final in Moscow against Russia.
+In 2007, we sold Humarks to BEST (Blue Entertainment Sports Television), alongside Donald Dell and Mike Principe.

 — Michael Ducote on Guillermo Cañas · ESPN, 2007